jmoneta/blog/content/posts/blockchains.md

 ## Conclusion: The Blockchain Fallacy

 The harsh reality is that blockchain technology, as it stands, is fundamentally unfit for purpose as a global financial system.
 Its limitations aren't just hurdles to overcome; they are inherent, crippling flaws in its very design.
-The dream of Bitcoin becoming a global, decentralized currency system is just that – a dream, and an unr
+The dream of Bitcoin becoming a global, decentralized currency system is just that – a dream, and an unrealistic one at that.

+The future of digital currencies lies not in tweaking the broken blockchain model, but in completely reimagining decentralized systems.
+The blockchain experiment has provided valuable lessons, but it's time to acknowledge its failures and move on.
+True innovation in digital currency will come from abandoning the blockchain dogma and embracing entirely new paradigms in distributed systems and cryptographic technologies.

+The sooner the cryptocurrency community accepts the fundamental limitations of blockchain, the sooner we can begin developing truly scalable, efficient, and practical digital currency systems.
+The blockchain revolution is over – it's time for the real innovation to begin.